 Rankings: This section has 17 ranking categories, including Business/Finance, Health, Women/Minorities, Retirement, Family, Safety, Sports/Recreation, and Dating/Romance.
 It contains data from 257 books, articles, and research reports, and is presented in an easy-to-read, bulleted format.
 You'll find rankings-and several scores and figures-on a wide variety of topics, such as Best Places for Business and Careers, Fastest-Growing Cities, Cleanest Metro Areas, Most Affordable Cities, Fittest Cities, Most Educational Cities, and hundreds more.

-Business Enviroment-Statistical Tables: Each city chapter includes 39 tables with business related data for seven topics.
+Business Environment-Statistical Tables: Each city chapter includes 39 tables with business-related data for seven topics.
 Over 95% of statistical data has been updated.
 Here is where you will find hard facts and figures on city finances, population demographics, income, bankruptcy rates, employment, and taxes.

 Living Environment- Statistical Tables: The business tables are followed by 42 tables with data related to nine living environment topics.
 These include information on housing, healthcare, cost-of-living, education, air quality, and climate.

-- A- Comparative Statistics: A city-by-city comparison of hundreds of variables spread out over 77 tables that offers both an overview of the city, and a broader geographical profile.
+- A- Comparative Statistics: A city-by-city comparison of hundreds of variables spread out over 77 tables that offer both an overview of the city, and a broader geographical profile.

 - B- Metropolitan Area Definitions: In straight alpha-by-city order, this includes the counties/cities that combine to form each city's Metropolitan Statistical Area, Micropolitan Statistical Area, Metropolitan Division, New England City and Town Area, and New England City and Town Area Division.